hereya/hereya-cli/README.md

 ## `hereya workspace delete NAME`

-deletes a workspace if it exists
+Delete a workspace if it exists.

 ```
 USAGE